zincio/apidocs/source/includes/_object_reference.md

-condition_not_in | Array | An array of item conditions that the Zinc API must not order from handling_days_max | Number | The maximum number of allowable days for shipping and handling international | Boolean | Specifies whether the item should come from an international supplier max_item_price | Number | The maximum allowable price for an item merchant_id_in | Array | An array of merchant ids that the Zinc API must order from merchant_id_not_in | Array | An array of merchant ids that the Zinc API must not order from min_seller_num_ratings | Number | (Amazon only) The minimum number of ratings required for an Amazon seller's offer to be selected min_seller_percent_positive_feedback | Number | (Amazon only) The minimum percentage of positive feedback required for an Amazon seller's offer to be selected prime | Boolean | (Amazon only) Specifies whether the selected offer should be an Amazon Prime offer
+condition_not_in | Array | An array of item conditions that the Zinc API must not order from handling_days_max | Number | The maximum number of allowable days for shipping and handling international | Boolean | Specifies whether the item should come from an international supplier max_item_price | Number | The maximum allowable price in cents for an item merchant_id_in | Array | An array of merchant ids that the Zinc API must order from merchant_id_not_in | Array | An array of merchant ids that the Zinc API must not order from min_seller_num_ratings | Number | (Amazon only) The minimum number of ratings required for an Amazon seller's offer to be selected prime | Boolean | (Amazon only) Specifies whether the selected offer should be an Amazon Prime offer

 ## Address object